AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

    - VERIFY: Test and validate the solution
 4. Results → User

-## Planned Hierarchical Architecture
+## Hierarchical Architecture

-The planned architecture will transform APS into a hierarchical multi-agent system with specialized roles:
+The current architecture implements a hierarchical multi-agent system with specialized roles:

 ### Hierarchical Agent Structure